ddlee-cn/LeRF-PyTorch/README.md

 ## News

-2024.07 Extended version of LeRF is available on [arxiv](https://arxiv.org/abs/?).
+2024.07 Extended version of LeRF is available on [arxiv](https://arxiv.org/abs/2407.09935).

-2024.07 A reimplementation of LeRF training code is open sourced in PyTorch.
+2024.07 A reimplementation of LeRF training code is open sourced here in PyTorch.

 2024.06 Our new work, [Diagonal-First Compression for LUT(DFC)](https://openaccess.thecvf.com/content/CVPR2024/html/Li_Look-Up_Table_Compression_for_Efficient_Image_Restoration_CVPR_2024_paper.html) has been presented as a highlight paper at CVPR 2024.